mslonina/monkey-drupal-profile/README.md

 Following features are enabled during installation:
 - Basic permissions
-- Article (with Filefield sources and GalleryFormatter support)
+- Article (with Filefield sources, GalleryFormatter and Colorbox support)
 - Text Filters (with Markdown and Oembed support)
 - Realname